Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 The base of the stand is one of the features that varies the most between different models.
 Some stands have tripod-style bases, rectangular bases with feet, or a set of legs.
 All types of bases are stable enough to support a studio monitor, but some designs help minimize vibrations.

-The flat rectangular or triangular bases with feet tend to provide the most stability.
+The flat rectangular or triangular bases with feet provide the most stability.
 They are also easier to move across the floor than tripod bases, as the tripod legs tend to fold as you move the stand.

 Spiked feet and rubber feet are both suitable options for use on carpeting.
 Tripods are less likely to maintain balance when placed on a carpet, especially if the carpet has a deep pile.